Find out more about the objects and habits that the Romans introduced to Britain.

 Which emperor's statue was thrown into a river in England?
 Which Roman invaded Britain first?
 Which emperor loved to sing?
 Find out in this activity.

-See busts of Julius Caesar, Claudius, Nero and Hadrian from the Museum's collection and find out more about each one.
+See busts of Julius Caesar, Claudius, Nero and Hadrian from the Museum of Classical Archaeology's collection and find out more about each one.
 Discover how they are connected to the history of Britain, and complete the activities to learn more.

 You can still enjoy learning with the Museum of Classical Archaeology, even if you are not able to visit in person.